 Delta offers several co-brand credit cards through its partnership with American Express.
-The Gold Delta cards are the mid-level entry point of the card portfolio.
-These cards have an annual fee but also provide some excellent benefits if you’re an occasional Delta flyer.
+The Gold Delta cards are the mid-level entry point of the portfolio.
+These cards have an annual fee and provide some excellent benefits if you’re an occasional Delta flyer.

 This review is for the business version of the Gold Delta SkyMiles American Express card.
-If you decide that you want to sign up for this card, or any of the Delta American Express business credit cards, we’d appreciate it if you use our link.
+If you decide to sign up for this card, or any of the Delta American Express credit cards, we’d appreciate it if you use our link.
 We receive Delta SkyMiles for each referral, and that helps us keep Your Mileage May Vary HQ going strong.

-What benefits does this card provide upon signing up, and does it make sense to keep this card in the long run?
+What benefits does this card provide upon signing up, and does it make sense to keep it in the long run?

 $99 per year (fee waived for the first year)